Geometrically confined thermal field theory: Finite size corrections and phase transitions: Introduction

-However, our work is of potential interest beyond heavy ion physics.
-In some sense there is a long history of investigating finite size effects in (thermal) field theory.
-Most famously at $T=0$ a noninteracting field between two parallel plates induces an attractive force between the plates, which may be interpreted as a negative pressure, the well-known Casimir effect \cite{Casimir1948,Lifshitz1956,Jaffe:2005vp,Graham:2003ib,Bordag:2009zzd}.
-The original Casimir effect of a free scalar field between two slabs has been extended to systems with nontrivial geometries and to Fermi fields \cite{DePaola:1999im}.
-For $T>0$, one encounters a number of interesting fundamental questions, many of which have only begun to be explored recently \cite{DeFrancia:1994us,Gross2001,Cheng2002,Svaiter:2004ad,Ferrari2017}.
-First, if all spatial dimensions are of finite size, the system may not be in the thermodynamic limit \cite{Hill1962}.
-When not in the thermodynamic limit one is no longer guaranteed that the different statistical ensembles, i.e.\ microcanonical, canonical, etc., agree \cite{Gross2001,TOUCHETTE2004138,DUNKEL2006390,CAMPA200957}.
-It is then very important to consider the physical setup for an experimental measurement and use the appropriate ensemble; in particular, isolated systems may behave very differently from systems in contact with a heat bath.
-Second, phase transitions are notoriously difficult to rigorously identify.
-This difficulty is only compounded in finite-sized systems \cite{Chomaz2002,Pule2004,CAMPA200957,Bausch2018} with some authors claiming that phase transitions in systems of finite size are impossible.
-Third, in finite-sized systems, one loses extensivity in thermodynamics \cite{Mogliacci:2018hif}, where by extensivity we mean that the entropy is positively homogeneous of degree 1, i.e.\ $S(\lambda E,\,\lambda X_1,\,\lambda X_2,\,\ldots) = \lambda S(E,\,X_1,\,X_2,\,\ldots)$.
+Our work naturally touches on the well-known Casimir effect \cite{Casimir:1948dh,Lifshitz:1956zz,Jaffe:2005vp,Graham:2003ib,Bordag:2009zzd}.
+The original Casimir effect of a free scalar field between two slabs has been extended to systems with nontrivial geometries and to Fermi fields \cite{DePaola:1999im,Milton:2016tmr}.
+For $T>0$, one encounters a number of interesting fundamental questions, many of which have only begun to be explored \cite{DeFrancia:1994us,Gross2001,Cheng_2002,Svaiter:2004ad,Ferrari2017}.
+Of particular interest to the current work are the consequences of a finite sized system on the thermodynamic limit \cite{Hill1962}, which in turn naturally raises questions surrounding the equivalence of statistical ensembles in such finite systems \cite{Gross2001,TOUCHETTE2004138,DUNKEL2006390,CAMPA200957}.
+Although we will not address these questions directly, we will be careful to be vigilant of the uncertainties they introduce.
+One very important problem in small systems that we will address is that of phase transitions; Phase transitions are notoriously difficult to rigorously identify.
+This difficulty is only compounded in finite-sized systems \cite{Chomaz:2002sv,Pule2004,CAMPA200957,Bausch2018} with some authors claiming that phase transitions in systems of finite size are impossible.
+It is also important to note that, in finite-sized systems, one loses extensivity in thermodynamics \cite{Mogliacci:2018hif}, where by extensivity we mean that the entropy is positively homogeneous of degree 1, i.e.\ $S(\lambda E,\,\lambda X_1,\,\lambda X_2,\,\ldots) = \lambda S(E,\,X_1,\,X_2,\,\ldots)$.
 This lack of extensivity then leads to questions about the use of the Tsallis distribution \cite{Tsallis:1987eu,Tsallis:1998ws} and the minimal set of assumptions required for a consistent thermodynamics \cite{Swendsen2017}.
-Fourth, once a system is of finite size, then thermal fluctuations can be important, which has begun to be explored in the heavy ion hydrodynamic community \cite{Akamatsu:2016llw}.
-Fifth, considering systems with directions of finite extent raises fundamental questions about the applicability of statistical mechanics.
-It is worth remembering that using the canonical ensemble to describe a thermal system requires only that the system under study be small compared to an approximately infinite heat bath; the system under study cannot be too small for the use of the canonical ensemble.
-Formally, the thermodynamic limit occurs when $N\rightarrow\infinity$ and $V\rightarrow\infinity$ while $N/V=constant$.
-While one may think of the thermodynamic limit as one in which all directions are large compared to any other scale in the problem, geometrically confined systems such as a field between parallel plates can satisfy the requirement of the thermodynamic limit while having direction(s) of order or smaller than other scales in the problem.
-Therefore one can have systems in the thermodynamic limit that nonetheless have large finite size corrections compared to the usual Stefan-Boltzmann limit of a system of infinite size in all directions.
+We will also address the problem of thermal fluctuations in finite-sized systems, which has begun to be explored in the heavy-ion hydrodynamic community \cite{Akamatsu:2016llw}.